Anonymous-Open-Science/-Sorry-I-didn-t-notice-originally-you-wrote-gson-When-Emotions-and-Opinions-Can-be-Misdirected-/README.md

-# "Sorry, I didn’t notice you wrote ‘gson’!"
-Managing Emotion Misdirection in Technical Reviews by Noise Data Augmentation
+# Noise Aware Contrastive Learning for Sentiment Detection
 Replication Package for the above titled paper.

 1. Datasets: